s-enright/cs421-final-project/final-project/README.md

 The last hurdle was adapting the parser beyond the limitation of arithmetic expressions.
 While extending it to boolean expressions was without issue, adding commands required several new accessory parsing functions and some creative solutions to introduce control structures for if-then-else commands and do-while loops, without leaving the parsing results matrix.
 In these cases, my solution was to use the unlimited lookahead capability of the parser to scan for the strings of interest between terminal symbols and handle them accordingly.

-For example, in the "if-then-else" command, if the "if" expression evaluates to true, the "else" command is executed and the parser scans the following string until the terminal "fi" is encountered to exit the parser successfully.
+For example, in the if-then-else command, if the "if" expression evaluates to true, the "else" command is executed and the parser scans the following string until the terminal "fi" is encountered to exit the parser successfully.
 If the "if" expression is false, then all characters until "else" are scanned and ignored, and the following command is parsed and evaluated.

 ```
 pIfThenElse :: Derivs -> Result ()